 Location of all polling places used during local, Scottish and UK elections

 Boundary dataset depicting the areas of land at the ends of the Prestwick Airport runways within which development is restricted in order to control the number of people on the ground at risk of death or injury in the event of an aircraft accident on take–off or landing.

 Galloway Forest Park was established in 1947 and is managed by Forestry Commission Scotland.

-Boundary dataset depicting the catchment area for non-denominational secondary schools across South Ayrshire.
+Boundary dataset depicting the catchment area for Roman Catholic primary schools across South Ayrshire.

 The employment land supply is intended to meet the requirements of Scottish Planning Policy, which states (at paragraph 46) that: - “Planning authorities should ensure there is a range and choice of marketable sites and locations for businesses allocated in development plans, including opportunities for mixed use development, to meet anticipated requirements and a variety of size and quality requirements”.

 The central core area (darkest sky) of the Galloway Dark Sky Park.
 The Galloway Forest Park received Gold Tier Dark Sky Park Status from the International Dark Sky Association in 2009 due to the exceptional quality of the night sky.